-Set goals and objectives based on a realistic time line
+Set goals and objectives based on a realistic timeline

-Working with the committee, set goals and objectives based on a realistic time line.
+Working with the committee, set goals and objectives based on a realistic timeline.
 Map out action plans to reach these goals and objectives and assign responsible parties.
-Practical reduction programs must be periodically evaluated in relationship to the overall economic benefits and impacts to time and manpower usage.
+Practical reduction programs must be periodically evaluated in relationship to the overall economic benefits and impacts of time and manpower usage.
 Consider sharing recycling with neighboring facilities.
 Monitor, measure and report progress.